lelandf/stop-signup-spam/readme.txt

 == Description ==

-Stop Spam Signups will prevent user registration of anyone trying to sign up with an the email address that has been reported to [Stop Forum Spam](http://stopforumspam.com/).
+Stop Signup Spam will prevent user registration of anyone trying to sign up with an the email address that has been reported to [Stop Forum Spam](http://stopforumspam.com/).

 Contrary to what the name implies, Stop Forum Spam can be used with any web service, not just forums.

-At this time, Stop Spam Signups integrates with:
+At this time, Stop Signup Spam integrates with:

 * The core WordPress registration form
 * Restrict Content Pro